All About Disability And Medical Expense Tax Credits

 You cannot use the MTC, or primary medical rebate, without medical aid in South Africa.
 However, you can use the AMTC, or additional medical tax credit, to cover what you have paid for your medical care regardless of whether you have medical aid.

-Hopefully, you now feel much more comfortable about the medical and disability tax credits on offer from SARS.
+Hopefully, you will now feel much more comfortable about the medical and disability tax credits offered by SARS.
 Remember, they can make for a sizable tax reduction, so be sure to use what you qualify for to help reduce your tax burden.

 - ADVERTISEMENT -